 - Ropinirole belongs to the class of medicines known as dopaminergic anti-parkinsonism agents.

 - Ropinirole (both immediate- and extended-release tablets) may be used for the treatment of Parkinson's Disease.
-Ropinirole helps relieve symptoms such as stiffness, tremors, muscle spasms and poor muscle control associated with PD.
-May be used alone or alongside other medications for PD.
+Ropinirole helps relieve symptoms such as stiffness, tremors, muscle spasms, and poor muscle control associated with PD.
+May be used alone or alongside other medications such as levodopa for PD.

-- Immediate-release ropinirole may be considered for the treatment of restless legs syndrome.
+- Immediate-release ropinirole may be considered for the treatment of moderate-to-severe primary restless legs syndrome (Ekbom syndrome).

 - Generic ropinirole is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Dizziness, dyskinesia (abnormal movements), headache, falls, nausea, abdominal pain, and sleepiness.